 SET Interview Preparation Program

-Intensive Interview Preparation Program including mock interview with Consultant panel and feedback, behavioural interviewing techniques and Consultant guidance on structuring an interview response framework and clinical psychologist lead workshops on understanding emotional intelligence and how best to prepare for an interview.
+An Intensive Interview Preparation Program including the opportunity to experience a mock interview with a Consultant panel and receive feedback on behavioural interviewing techniques.
+Consultants also provide guidance on structuring an interview response via a framework and a clinical psychologist leads workshops on understanding emotional intelligence and how best to prepare for an interview.

 End of Life communication skills

-Interactive workshop led by consultants, and through role play (with professional actors) to demonstrate how effective patient-doctor communication leads to appropriate clinical decision making
+An interactive workshop led by consultants, and involving role play with professional actors to demonstrate how effective patient-doctor communication leads to appropriate clinical decision making.

-focus on how to elicit the values and wishes of patients and their familie show to tailor advice and treatment based on these values and wishes gain an appreciation of the legal, ethical and cultural concerns relevant to end of life care for patients and their families.
+The focus is on how to elicit the values and wishes of patients and their families and to tailor advice and treatment based on these values and wishes, whilst at the same timegaining an appreciation of the legal, ethical and cultural concerns relevant to end of life care for patients and their families.

 Orthopaedics Skills Workshop

-Hands-on evening program set-up with the orthopaedics unit addressing common fractures, practicing joint aspiration and application of full plasters.
+A hands-on program run in collaboration with the orthopaedics unit that addresses common fractures, practicing joint aspiration and application of full plasters.